Here’s a quick peek inside my front door.

 Welcome to my home ~ please, come in.
 Stay awhile.

 I knew right off the bat that I wanted to keep the entryway clean and bright.
 Fresh was the only way to go.I’d left it open for almost a year.
 I threw random pieces in and out of this little alcove as the season’s changed; knowing nothing was a keeper.
 I sat patiently waiting for the right thing.
-I spent hours looking at Mill Creek at Cypress Ridge listings, but eventually, I found the right place!
+After spending the majority of my time looking at a list of best movers in California, I eventually found the right one to make this move a possibility.
+All that waiting paid off in the end.

 The rest of this collection is made up of pieces from here and there.